hirokimatsui88/pages-tests/06_delfx_index.md

 nav_order: 2
 ---

 _Note: Additions, corrections, broken links?
-Let us know at logue-sdk@korg.co.jp_
+Let us know at logue-sdk@korg.co.jp or submit a pull request modifying the table below_

 _Note: The delay effect section can contain effects that perform other functions than delay, see descriptions below._